BraydenKO/Psychometrics/16 Personality Factors/ReadMe.md

 gender.py:

     Analyzes and compares men's and women's average response to each labelled question.
-    One might find that women, on average, score 0.18 higher in sensitivity than man.
+    One might find that women, on average, score 0.18 higher in sensitivity than man, for example.

 country.py: